The Lobby Code

 IndyCarConditional.
 Short-track ovals yes; road course no.

-Open-wheel and sportscar (Formula 1, IMSA, WEC, SRO GT3)Not acceptable.
-Deliberate contact is a penalty regardless of race length.
+Open-wheel and sportscar (F1, IMSA, WEC, SRO GT3)Not acceptable.
+Deliberate contact penalized regardless of race length.

 NASCAR 25: where the rules diverge